dpercy/racket-mode/README.md

 [report it][issues] and I'll improve the documentation.)

+## Contributing

+Run `make deps` to install the packages on which racket-mode depends.

+### Reference.md

+Reference.md is generated from doc strings.

+If you edit a doc string for a `defcustom` or a command (but don't worry about non-`interactive` `defun`s) then please `make doc` and commit the updated Reference.md.

+If you add a brand-new `defcustom` or command, then in addition to the preceding step, in `racket-make-doc.rkt` add the `defcustom` to the `racket-make-doc/variables` list or add the command to the `racket-make-doc/commands` list.

+### Tests

+Currently tests are on the light side, but more are welcome.

 ## Background/Motivation

 I started this project accidentally, while trying to figure out a